-The full-time faculty in the Department of Counseling and Human Services are recognized researchers, practitioners, and teachers.
-They serve in leadership positions in international, national and regional professional associations such as the American Counseling Association, the Association for Counselor Education and Supervision, the National Council on Rehabilitation Education, the International Association of Addictions and Offender Counselors, the Pennsylvania Counseling Association and others.
+The full-time instructors in the Department of Counseling and Human Services are recognized researchers, practitioners, and teachers.
+They serve in leadership positions in international, national, regional, and state professional associations such as the American Counseling Association, the Association for Counselor Education and Supervision, the National Council on Rehabilitation Education, the International Association of Addictions and Offender Counselors, the Pennsylvania Counseling Association, and others.
 The faculty consistently present their research at professional conferences throughout the United States and abroad.
-They are published in scholarly journals and books.
-The full-time faculty is also successful in grant writing, having secured several national and international external funding sources.
+They are published in several scholarly journals and books.
+The full-time instructors are also successful in grant writing, having secured several national and international external funding sources.

-Each CHS course that offered is evaluated by the students through program review that is conducted every Spring semester.
+Each CHS course offered is evaluated by the students each semester and the program is reviewed by students every Spring semester.
 We encourage you to give feedback on how well we are doing.